saras152/myBehavioralCloningProject/README.md

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:
 ![alt text][image6]![alt text][image7]
 Etc ....
-After the collection process, I had X number of data points.
+After the collection process, I had 19886 data points from an original 5610 number of data points.
 I then preprocessed this data by ...
-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 20 as evidenced by the outcome.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.